midhunkangumara/terraform/README.md

     Outputs: Capture key information after Terraform runs, like an instance’s IP address.

-🌍 Stage 4: Terraform State and Remote State
+## 🌍 Terraform State and Remote State
 Introduction:

 This stage focuses on understanding Terraform state and how to manage it effectively.
 Terraform state is crucial for keeping track of your infrastructure.